gallak/fusiondirectory-plugins-access/README.md

   - SAML entity ID
     - import part of XML file
   - Taxonomy
-    - create a pre filled taxanomy for LemonLDAP::NG configurzation
+    - create a pre filled taxanomy for LemonLDAP::NG configuration

 ## How to install